neondatabase/website/content/docs/reference/cli-set-context.md

 ```bash
 neonctl branches list
 ```
-The results show details from the `patient-frost-50125040` project:
+The results show details for all branches in the `patient-frost-50125040` project:
 ```bash
 ┌──────────────────────────┬─────────────┬─────────┬──────────────────────┬──────────────────────┐
 │ Id                       │ Name        │ Primary │ Created At           │ Updated At           │